nomicflux/servant-opaleye-blog/README.md

 # Lesson 4 - Transformers

 Abstractions in disguise.
 In Lesson 2, we added a bunch of database connection information.
 Now, we need that, or we can't connect to a database, which defeats the purpose of all of that Opaleye work we did.
 However, we now have to thread all of that connection information around to the entire program.
 That may not be too terrible, but it does require that every single file which uses database connections at all will need to depend on `Database.PostgreSQL.Simple`.
 What would happen if we used a different method of connecting to the database?
-Is there any way of ensuring that everything will have proper dependecies without us having to manually type it in for every function?
+Is there any way of ensuring that everything will have proper dependecies without us having to manually type them in for every function?
 We are Haskell programmers, after all; abstracting away redundancy and automating dependencies is what we are about.

-Fear no more, by using the power of Monad Transformers, we'll be able to tuck away all of our connection info in a tidy way.
+Fear no more: by using the power of Monad Transformers, we'll be able to tuck away all of our connection info in a tidy way.
 Furthermore, this will apply to any sort of configuration information you may want to pass along; perhaps environment variables, or portions of your server which you want to keep highly configurable.

+In this lesson, we'll work with `ReaderT`, as that provides the simplest monad transformer for our purposes.
+In a later lesson, we'll find a more efficient approach.

 ## Step 1: Update App.hs